hfattor/data-analytics-project1/README.md

 After consideration of the above factors, there was no indication that these phenomena would affect our samples in question disproportionately.
 Further discussion and quantitative reasoning in 'Analysis'.

 # Analysis

+## Correlation and Regression

+With correlation coefficients between number of sightings and population density of r = 0.1178 and r = 0.2634 for high and low density populations respectively, it's safe to say there's very little in terms of the relationship - if any - between the two variables.
+Interestingly there are notions of slightly stronger correlation with the low density populations, but still extremely weak.
+Potential loss of crucial information due to population density being measured by decade - instead of year - which could have further informed our correlation.
+This is a limit due to availability of data.

+## Two Sample t-Test

+With a general alpha level of alpha=0.05, and our returned p-value of 0.0250, we successfully reject our null hypothesis - which is to say we have the